Changes coming to U.S. import regulations, effective August 29th, 2025. All shipments may be affected. Read more for continued updates.

 methylacetoxyprogesterone

-tell your doctor and pharmacist if you are allergic to medroxyprogesterone (Provera, Depo-Provera), any other medications, or corn.
+tell your doctor and pharmacist if you are allergic to medroxyprogesterone (Depo-Provera, depo-subQ provera 104, Provera, in Prempro, in Premphase) or any other medications.

-tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention aminoglutethimide (Cytadren).
+tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention the medications listed in the IMPORTANT WARNING section and aminoglutethimide (Cytadren).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking medroxyprogesterone, call your doctor immediately.
-Medroxyprogesterone should never be used to test for pregnancy or to prevent miscarriage during the first few months of pregnancy.
-Medroxyprogesterone has not been shown to prevent miscarriage and may harm the fetus.
+tell your doctor if you think you might be pregnant, you are pregnant, or you plan to become pregnant.
+If you become pregnant while using medroxyprogesterone injection, call your doctor immediately.
+Medroxyprogesterone may harm the fetus.

-if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking medroxyprogesterone.
+if you are having surgery, including dental surgery, tell the doctor or dentist that you are using medroxyprogesterone injection.

 You should eat plenty of foods that are rich in calcium and vitamin D while you are receiving medroxyprogesterone injection to help decrease the loss of calcium from your bones.
 Your doctor will tell you which foods are good sources of these nutrients and how many servings you need each day.
 Your doctor also may prescribe or recommend calcium or vitamin D supplements.